Go to My Ireland

 Whether you need a visa to enter Ireland depends on your citizenship.

 Currently, if you’re a citizen of a European Economic Area (EEA) member state (27 countries of the European Union, together with Iceland, Norway and Liechtenstein) and many other countries including Great Britain, the USA, Australia, Canada and New Zealand, you don’t need a visa to visit the Republic or Northern Ireland.
-South African visitors can visit the Republic of Ireland without a visa, but need a UK visa in order to enter Northern Ireland.
 Ireland’s Department of Foreign Affairs and Trade has a full list of countries whose citizens do NOT need a visa to visit Ireland.

 If your country is not on this list, contact your local Irish embassy/consulate before you travel to find out your visa requirements.
 If you’re planning on travelling to Northern Ireland, contact your local British embassy/high commission or consular office.